Adaptive partition Factor Analysis: Real data illustrations

 \subsection{Bird species occurence dataset}

 We first examine the co-occurrence patterns of $p=50$ bird species in Finland analyzing a data set collected over nine years (2006-2014) across $S=200$ locations \citep{lindstrom2015large}.
-Notably, part of this datased has been already analyzed in \citet{schiavon1}.
-The average number of sightings per location in the entire period is of about 5, for a total of $n=914$ sites examined during the years.
-Shared factors may depend on ambient characteristics as temperature, latitude, habitat type, and proximity to the ocean.
-To illustrate the performance of the proposed model in this context we avoid a fine model specification including these covariates and rather see if a the estimated latent factors are able to reconstruct some of these information.
+The average number of sightings per location during the entire period is about 5, for a total of $n=914$ sites examined over the years.
+Shared factors may depend on ambient characteristics such as temperature, latitude, habitat type, and proximity to the ocean.
+To illustrate the performance of the proposed model in this context, we avoid fine model specification including these covariates, and \change{rather examine if } the estimated latent factors are able to reconstruct some of this information.

 We model species presence or absence using the multivariate probit regression model,